gknilsen/pydeepdelta/README.md

 pydeepdelta.py: A Python/TensorFlow module for predictive uncertainty quantification in deep learning models, as described in the paper "Epistemic Uncertainty Quantification in Deep Learning Classification by the Delta Method" found at: https://arxiv.org/abs/1912.00832

+pydeepdelta_bn.py: Adaption of pydeepdelta.py that gets H-ops to work for architectures that have batch normalization layers.

 pydeepdelta_demo.ipynb: A demo Jupyter notebook showing how to apply the pyDeepDelta module on a LetNet-based convolutional neural network MNIST classifier.

 pydeepdelta_sampler_demo.ipynb: A demo jupyter notebook showing how to combine the standard Laplace approximation with the key ideas from the paper.
 Hence, resulting in an efficient Laplace Approximation based Monte Carlo sampling algorithm.

-pydeepdelta_demo_resnet18.py: A pydeepdelta demo for CIFAR-10 ResNet18.
+pydeepdelta_demo_resnet18.py: A pydeepdelta demo for CIFAR-10 ResNet18 using pydeepdelta_bn.py.

 utils.py: Helper functions